jdgregson/o365utils/README.md

 deleted.

 ## TODO
-- Add an option for a user to extend or remove the search timeout.
-60 seconds may not be enough time to search 1,000,000+ emails in larger organizations.
 - Add a way to show how many of the returned results are in the Recoverable Items box so that admins don't think the emails are still there.